 13. Only parts of the Gospel are told.
 Many of us have a tendency to fall into emphasizing the grace of God more without focusing on the necessary truth parts or focusing on the truth sans the love of God and His amazing grace.
 What happens is we get a skewed version of the Gospel and share this limited perspective with others.
 It may not even be a grace/truth thing but also parts of the Bible we omit.

 14. We have a distorted view of suffering.
 Since we tend to neglect the physical parts of life in favor of the spiritual, we can have a tendency to distort suffering.
 Suddenly, if a catastrophic event takes place in someone’s life and they’re not quickly rescued from disaster, we can blame the person for their lack of faith.

 15. We forget prayer and Bible reading are essential.
 It can be easy to forget to spend time alone with God in His Word and in prayer.
 No, there’s not a lightning bolt that will strike from the sky if you don’t, nor is this a time we’re trying to shame you if you haven’t been spending time with God.
 But to have the full armor of God, we must be dutiful to be in the Word (our sword) and to be vigilant in prayer.

-We want to mention again that we ourselves have been wrong in many areas on this list and continuously need to go through our own healing.
+I want to mention again that we ourselves have been wrong in many areas on this list and continuously need to go through our own healing.
 So if you have been wrong in any of these areas, it’s okay.
 Go before God in prayer asking for His forgiveness and restoration.
-We hope you enjoy the upcoming posts in this series aimed at healing the wounds from the church.
+I hope you enjoy the upcoming posts in this series aimed at healing the wounds from the church.